maomincoding/amazed-web-components/README.md

 ## Documentation

-To learn more about `strve-reactivity`, check [its documentation](https://strvejs.github.io/strve-doc/tool/strveReactivity).
+To learn more about `Amazed-web-components`, check [its documentation](https://maomincoding.github.io/amazed-doc/tool/AmazedWebComponents).

 ## License